-How likely are electric cars to run out of battery charge?
+How likely are electric cars to suffer a flat battery?

 The AA poll asked more than 14,500 drivers how often they thought electric cars needed to be rescued after running out of charge.